G20 Information Centre

 Measures are being taken to reduce barriers to employment for groups with low labor force participation rates such as women, youth and older workers, and to expand and improve the effectiveness of active labour market policies.
-Measures are also being taken to rebalance social protection from jobs to workers and reduce labour market duality and informality, as well as to improve access to and the efficiency of vocational education and training, tertiary education, skilling and reskilling.
+Measures are also being taken to expand social protection and reduce labour market duality and informality, as well as to improve access to and the efficiency of vocational education and training, tertiary education, skilling and reskilling.
 Measures are being taken to promote quality job creation and enhance labour productivity.

 Members' commitments to advance labour market reform, educational attainment and skills include: